 Cousins Kerry and Kurtan Mucklowe live in an unnamed village in the Cotswolds.
 Although both have finished school, they are both poorly educated and are still yet to break out of their childhood habits.
 There is literally almost nothing to do in the village and the suspicion is that the longer they stay there the more likely they are to turn into one of the assorted eccentric weirdos who already roam the landscape.
 Indeed, they are already well on the way.

-The duo are in fact played by real-life brother and sister, Daisy May Cooper and Charlie Cooper who also wrote the series which is filmed in a mockumentary format.
-The Mucklowe’s only real ally in the world – although a much underappreciated one – is the well-meaning local vicar (Paul Chahidi).
+The cousins are in fact played by real-life brother and sister, Daisy May Cooper and Charlie Cooper who also wrote the series which is filmed in a mockumentary format.
+The Mucklowe’s only real ally in the world – although a much underappreciated one – is the well-meaning local vicar (the excellent Paul Chahidi).

 Kerry is, a formidable presence in her own right: